Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 join search_area sa on st_within(sh.coordinates,sa.polygon);
 ```

-You should see the 13 results below (WKT output is shown below for readability):
+You should see similar results as below, though the number of rows may be different (WKT output is shown below for readability):

 ![polygon-results-image](assets/snowflake_inside_polygon_results.png)

 And your final step will be to construct a single geospatial object that includes both the `POLYGON` you created as well as a `POINT` for every shop inside the `POLYGON`.
 This single object is known as a `GEOMETRYCOLLECTION`, which a geospatial type that can hold any combination of geospatial objects as one grouping.
 To create this object, you will do the following:

 - Create a CTE that unions the `POLYGON` query with the above query that finds shops inside the polygon, keeping only the necessary `coordinates` column in the latter query for simplicity.
-This CTE will produce 1 row for the `POLYGON` and 13 rows for each individual shop `POINT` inside the `POLYGON`.
+This CTE will produce 1 row for the `POLYGON` and rows for each individual shop `POINT` inside the `POLYGON`.
-- Use `ST_COLLECT` to aggregate the 14 rows above (1 `POLYGON`, 13 `POINTS`) into a single `GEOMETRYCOLLECTION`.
+- Use `ST_COLLECT` to aggregate the rows above (1 `POLYGON`, all the `POINTS`) into a single `GEOMETRYCOLLECTION`.

 Run the query below: